dariocc/fenixlib/README.md

 Then open the ```FenixLib.Sln``` within the ```./fenixlib/FenixLib``` folder with either Visual Studio, MonoDevelop or Xamarin and you are ready to go...
 FenixLib builds as any other class library.
 Note that as long as you have a C# compiler for the .NET 4.5 platform you do not need any IDE, but I guess that if you know that you already know what to do...

-The [Image Api Backends](https://github.com/dacucar/fenixlib/wiki/ImageBackEnds) and auxiliary assemblies might however be platform dependent.
-This is done on purpose, to take the most of each system.
-For example, the classes exposed by the FenixLib.Wpf are dependent on the [Wpf](https://msdn.microsoft.com/en-us/library/ms754130.aspx) assemblies.

-For more detailed instructions refer to the [Compiling FenixLib](https://github.com/dacucar/fenixlib/wiki/Compiling) section of the Wiki.
+Other assemblies might however be dependent on additional libraries, for example [FenixLib.Cairo](https://github.com/dacucar/fenixlib/wiki/FenixLibCairoAssembly) offers utility classes to interacting with Mono.Cairo, which requires, of course, Cairo(http://cairographics.org/).

 ## Contributing
 There basically three ways in which you can contribute:
   1. Reporting issues or feature requests.
-  2. Joining the development.
+  2. Sending your code contributions.
   3. Donating.
   4. Letting me know how useful is this to you.
   5. Hire me!